 The solution: Improve automated workflows to free up time for more high-value initiatives

-Based on the insights above, it’s evident that administrative staff is still spending far more time than necessary on mundane, manual work.
-By automating more workflows—and strengthening those that are already in place—schools can shift more hours to strategic initiatives that foster recruitment and increase enrollment.
+Based on the insights above, it’s evident that managers and administrators are still spending far too much time on mundane, manual work.
+By automating more workflows—and strengthening those that are already in place—companies can shift more hours to strategic initiatives that lead to growth.

 The solution: Workflows that are flexible and easy to customize

 When managers report that new cloud-based tools are increasing complexity and causing more work, that’s a sure sign it’s time to simplify.
-Institutions that succeed with workflow management will develop digital solutions that make it easy for nontechnical users to build and maintain workflows.
+Businesses that succeed with workflow management will develop solutions that can be easily scaled to add new employees, extend to more departments, or enhance functionality.

 Where Are Managers Most Struggling?

-Education departments are still spending a substantial amount of time on repetitive, mundane tasks that don’t drive the business forward.
-Of those surveyed, 55% regularly spend time on manual tasks that consume at least a full day of their work week, and 25% said they spend two days or more on these tasks.
+Managers are spending a substantial amount of time on repetitive, day-to-day tasks that don’t drive the business forward.
+Of those surveyed, 55% regularly spend time on administrative tasks that consume at least a full day of their work week, and 25% said they spend more than two days per week on these tasks.

-- The abundance of manual tasks, often not part of a respondent’s core job function, is increasingly taking time away from their ability to focus on strategic initiatives that drive the organization forward.
+- The abundance of manual tasks, often not part of a respondent’s core job function, is increasingly taking time away from managers’ abilities to focus on strategic initiatives that drive the organization forward.

 What Are Their Biggest Roadblocks?

-What is your top challenge in adopting or deploying workflow automation tools?
+What is your top challenge in adopting workflow automation tools?

 3 Steps to Effective Workflow Automation